 Major projects in the Great Southern focused on essential infrastructure and services are listed below.

 Regional Waste Management: The Shires of Jerramungup, Katanning, Kent, Gnowangerup and Ravensthorpe are constructing two regional landfill facilities serviced by upgraded or newly constructed transfer stations located within the participating shires.
 The project aims to rationalise the waste collection and disposal network, allowing the region to manage resources more effectively.
-The project received $3.1 million of Royalties for Regions funding through the Growing Our South program.
-The Katanning and Ravensthorpe landfill sites and associated transfer stations are expected to be completed by June 2017.
+The project received $3.1 million of State Government funding.
+The project is expected to be completed in mid-2021.

 More details of these projects, including contacts, can be found on the Major Projects register.